Xunnamius/strongbox-switchcrypt/README.md

 everything)
 // TODO: how much extra memory would it actually take to eliminate nuggets and
 // TODO: just use flakes?
 (TODO: make sbctl, make strongboxctl)
+(TODO: older POSIX mq implementations handle permissions granted to mounted /dev/mq very badly)

 This is a complete rewrite of the old buselogfs code.
 This is a Buse + Chacha20
 + Poly1305 + LFS encrypted filesystem.
 It uses Argon2 as its KDF.
 Featured in